Our Mission Statement

 Also, during the hours of advanced voting, the county’s only drop box will be open.
 It is located inside the front door of where voting takes place.
 A poll worker will monitor the drop box, so if you are bringing someone’s absentee ballot other than yours, please be prepared to sign an affidavit affirming your relationship with that voter.
 The drop box hours are the same as the advanced voting hours.

 Making an application for by mail absentee ballot:

 Absentee mail-in voting is another way voters may vote.
 With absentee mail-in voting, you do not have to have a reason for requesting an absentee mail-in ballot.
 However, you do have to request a mail-in ballot.

-The deadline to submit an application for an absentee ballot for the November 8 General Election is Friday, October 28.
+The deadline to submit an application for an absentee ballot for the December 6th General Election Runoff is Monday, November 28.

 Any person applying for an absentee-by-mail ballot shall make application in writing on the form made available by the Georgia Secretary of State.
 In order to confirm the identity of the voter, such form shall require the elector to provide his or her name, date of birth, address as registered, address where the elector wishes the ballot to be mailed, and the number of his or her Georgia driver’s license or identification card issued by the state.
 If such elector does not have a Georgia driver’s license or identification card issued pursuant to Article 5 of Chapter 5 of Title 40, the elector shall affirm this fact in the manner prescribed in the application and the elector shall provide a copy of a form of identification listed in subsection (c) of Code Section 21-2-417.